-The program at Stern prepares students to take the first three examinations jointly offered by the Society of Actuaries and the Casualty Actuarial Society.
+The program at Stern prepares students to take the first four examinations offered by the Society of Actuaries and the Casualty Actuarial Society.
 The courses at Stern also satisfy the three VEE (Validation by Educational Experience) areas of Economics, Finance, and Applied Statistical Methods.

 A description of the requirements for the actuarial science concentration at Stern appears in section 4.
-The content of the first three actuarial examinations, along with the corresponding NYU courses, which cover the corresponding material, appears in section 5.
+The content of the first four actuarial examinations, along with the corresponding NYU courses, which cover the corresponding material, appears in section 5.

-A. Courses in Mathematics (16 points required)
+A. Courses in Mathematics (16 credits required)